-Please refer to your email accounts to stay informed about the Midterm Peer Discussion Evenings.
-Your attendance is highly appreciated.
+Please refer to your email to stay informed about the Midterm Peer & Expert Discussion Evenings.

 Mark your calendars!

-The Honours+ Midterm Peer Discussion Evenings will take place on Wednesday 23.02.2022 and Thursday 24.02.2022 at Tapijn Building X (unless Covid-19 regulations require adaptations to the setup).
+The Honours+ Midterm Peer & Expert Discussion Evenings will take place on Wednesday March 1st or Thursday March 2nd at Tapijn Building X.

 When?
 What?
-Where?

-17:30-18:30 Dinner & plenary welcome/instruction Tapijn Building X

-18:30-19:15 Expert talks per Challenge topic

-19:15-20:15 Q&A with experts per Challenge topic

-20:15-20:30 Break

-20:30-21:30 Chance for supervisors to have an intervision

-20:30-21:00 Intervision in student teams

-21:00-21:30 Optional team meetings to discuss and

-21:30-22:00 Optional drinks and board games
+17:30-18:30 Dinner & plenary welcome/instruction 18:30-19:15 Expert talks per Challenge topic 19:15-20:15 Q&A with experts per Challenge topic: Each team prepares a max.
+2-minute pitch of status quo and the problem they would like the expert and their peers to give input on.
+20:15-20:30 Break 20:30-21:00 Intervision in student teams: In groups, students brainstorm further on issues related to process and content.
+21:00-21:30 Optional team meetings to discuss and implement findings 21:30-22:00 Optional drinks and board games